-3 hours lecture, 0.5 hour lab
+3 hours lecture, 0.5 hour lab; 63 hours total

 An introductory general education course which emphasizes how to observe and understand the motions of the celestial objects, including the sun, moon, planets, comets, meteors, and stars.
 Evening group sky-observing is included.